Nonviolent Communication

 Examples

-- "When you raised your voice at me last night, I felt scared because I have a need to feel safe when having a conversation.
+- "When you raised your voice at me last night, I felt scared because I need to feel safe when having a conversation.
 Next time we have an argument, will you please keep your voice at a normal speaking volume?"

 Method (Listening)